perossing/iAMart-hugo/content/articles/_articles/all-about-erasers-1.md

 ---
-title: "All about Erasers - part 1"
+title: All about Erasers - part 1
-subtitle: "pink and white erasers"
+subtitle: pink and white erasers
-author: "David Freas"
+author: David Freas
-image: "/images/pink-white-erasers.jpg"
+image: /images/pink-white-erasers.jpg
 type: article
 ---
+_New line to test editing and saving_

 The eraser may seem like the most straightforward tool at an artist’s disposal: erasers remove marks and lines, simple as that.
 But, in fact there are a number of different types of erasers designed for different purposes and different materials.